kerimoyle/cellml-specification/src/reference/informative/informC11_interpretation_of_variable_resets2.rst

        b.
 If not, continue the modelling process with the updated values.

     Let's apply this to the example and see how it works.
-    Consider the state when Sisyphus has reached the top of the mountain at midnight between Monday and Tuesday.
+    Consider the state when the roomba has reached the other side of the room, and the battery level has fallen to 10.

-    - Applying (1), both resets A and B are designated *active*.
+    - Applying (1), both resets A and C are designated *active*.
-    - Applying (2), both resets A and B explicitly reference the variable :code:`position`, so are in the same *active set* for that variable.
+    - Applying (2), both resets A and C explicitly reference the variable :code:`velocity`, so are in the same *active set* for that variable.
-    - Applying (3), we select reset B as having the lower order within the *active set*, and call it *pending*.
+    - Applying (3), we select reset C as having the lower order within the *active set*, and call it *pending*.
-    - Applying (4), we evaluate the new value for the position variable to be the top of the hill based on the *pending* reset B.
+    - Applying (4), we evaluate the new value for the velocity variable to be zero because of the *pending* reset C.
-    - Applying (5), the boulder's position is unchanged.
+    - Applying (5), set the velocity to zero.
-    - Applying (6), we exit the reset evaluation cycle, and the model dynamics continue.
+    - Applying (6), this loop would be checked through again, but with the same result.
+      The second time through the loop, we exit as there would be no further changes to the variables' values.

+    There are alternative ways of arranging resets which would have the same functional outcome.
+    These are described in the Examples chapter **TODO**.